openseattle/openseattle.github.io/guides/creating-posts.md

 ---
 layout: page
-title: "Creating posts on codeforseattle.org"
+title: "Creating posts on openseattle.org"
 ---

-The Code for Seattle website is hosted on [GitHub pages](https://pages.github.com/) and uses [Jekyll, a static site generator](http://jekyllrb.com/).
+The Open Seattle website is hosted on [GitHub pages](https://pages.github.com/) and uses [Jekyll, a static site generator](http://jekyllrb.com/).

-You can create a post on codeforseattle.org in two ways:
+You can create a post on openseattle.org in two ways:

 - through GitHub.com
 - on your computer using git

 To get started, you'll need to fork the website repository on GitHub.

-## Forking codeforseattle.github.com
+## Forking openseattle.github.io

-Go to [github.com/codeforseattle/codeforseattle.github.com](https://github.com/codeforseattle/codeforseattle.github.com) and click the "Fork" button.
+Go to [github.com/openseattle/openseattle.github.io](https://github.com/openseattle/openseattle.github.io) and click the "Fork" button.

 ## Making changes on GitHub.com